doriansmiley/serverless-auth/README.md

 as it can give you more deployment options.

 ## Data Abstractions
-I opted to encapsulate TypeORM repository operation in a DAO and abstract the implementation to a factory.
+I opted to encapsulate TypeORM repository operations in a DAO and abstract the implementation to a factory.
 This allows for a clean migration path away from TypeORM and abstracts away persistence details.
 The DAO API can remain consistent regardless of the driver implementation.
 ## Dependencies